 There’s a $10 vehicle fee to enter the park; the picnic area is open for use and includes restrooms, showers, and barbecue grills.
 There aren’t any lifeguards and visitors are warned to watch out for the big rogue waves.
 Swimming is not recommended here due to the rip tides.

 Seal Cove Beach is nestled within the Fitzgerald Marine Reserve in Moss Beach, California.
 Also known as Cypress Cove, it’s a paradise for nature lovers.
 With tidal pools full of ocean life and hiking trails through an incredible cypress forest, it’s worth driving out of the city for.

-After you’ve explored Seal Cove Beach and hiked the trails, head to the nearby Moss Beach Distillery, a historic spot that was once used for rum-running bootlegged liquor and was home to speakeasies, like the infamous Frank’s Place located on the cliffs of Moss Beach.
+After you’ve explored Seal Cove Beach and hiked the trails, head to the nearby Moss Beach Distillery.
+This historic spot was once used for rum-running bootlegged liquor and was home to speakeasies, like the infamous Frank’s Place located on the cliffs of Moss Beach.

 Bolinas Beach can be found in the small town of Bolinas, California.
-Known by locals as Brighton Beach, it’s a popular spot for beginner surfers who want to try out catching some waves.
-It’s at the mouth of Bolinas Lagoon, sheltering the beach from some of the more rough Northern California surf, creating a nice, gentle wave that surfers love.
+Known by locals as Brighton Beach, it’s gained popularity among beginner surfers who want to try catching some waves.
+The sandy shores sit at the mouth of Bolinas Lagoon, sheltering the beach from some of the rougher Northern California surf, creating a nice, gentle wave that surfers love.

 Not only is Bolinas Beach dog-friendly, but it’s also one of the only beaches near San Francisco where dogs are allowed off-leash.
 Other popular activities at Bolinas Beach include bodysurfing, kayaking, and stand-up paddleboarding.